THE FRENCH REVOLUTION

 Directory was an executive made up of five members.
 Directors often clashed with the legislative councils, who then sought to dismiss them.
-The political instability of the Directory paved the way for the rice of a military dictator, napoleon Bonaparte.
+The political instability of the Directory paved the way for the rise of a military dictator, Napoleon Bonaparte.

 DID WOMAN HAVE A REVOLUTION?

-(i) Most women of the third estate had to work for a living, did not have a access to education or job training.
-Working women had also to for their families; their wages were lower then those of men.
+(i) Most women of the third estate had to work for a living, did not have access to education or job training.
+Working women had to for their families; their wages were lower than those of men.

-(ii) In order to discuss and voice their interests woman stated their own political clubs and newspapers.
+(ii) In order to discuss and voice their interests women started their own political clubs and newspapers.
 About sixty women’s clubs came up in different French cities.
 One of their main demands was that women enjoy the same political rights as men.

-(iv) During the Region of Terror, the new government issued laws ordering closure of women’s clubs and banning their political actives.
+(iv) During the Region of Terror, the new government issued laws ordering closure of women’s clubs and banning their political activities.